-The KL divergence is not symmetric, that is, $\KL(P\|Q) \neq \KL(Q\|P)$.
-As such, we refer to $\KL(P\|Q)$ as the \textbf{forward KL} while $\RKL(P||Q) := \KL(Q\|P)$ as the \textbf{reverse KL} between $P$ and $Q$.
-Note that the forward KL under an empirical data distribution corresponds to maximum likelihood, which we typically optimize in supervised learning given a fixed dataset.
-Notably, when approximating $P(\mathcal{C})$ using a parameterized distribution $Q_\theta(\mathcal{C})$, minimizing the reverse and forward KL under model under-specification results in mean and mode-seeking behavior~(Figure~\ref{fig:kl}).
+The KL divergence is not symmetric: $\KL(P\|Q) \neq \KL(Q\|P)$.
+As such, we refer to $\KL(P\|Q)$ as the \textbf{forward KL} while $\KL(Q\|P)$ as the \textbf{reverse KL} between $P$ and $Q$.
+Forward KL under an empirical data distribution corresponds to maximum likelihood, which we optimize in supervised learning.
+Given model capacity mismatch, when approximating $P(\mathcal{C})$ using a distribution $Q_\theta(\mathcal{C})$, minimizing the reverse and forward KL results in mean and mode-seeking behavior~(Figure~\ref{fig:kl}).

-One issue with the KL divergence is that it is only finite when the support of $P$ is contained in the support of $Q$.
-This means that if there is a point $c$ where $Q(c)=0$ and $P(c)>0$, then $\KL(P\|Q) \rightarrow \infty$.
-A well-known divergence that is \emph{bounded} even for probability distributions with disjoint supports, albeit not as common as the KL divergence, is the generalized Jensen-Shannon divergence~(JSD).
-JSD$(\beta)$ interpolates between the forward and reverse KL using the bounded coefficient $ 0 < \beta < 1$:
+While KL divergence can be unbounded, a well-known divergence that is \emph{bounded} even for probability distributions with disjoint supports is the \textbf{generalized JSD}~(Jensen-Shannon divergence).
+JSD($\beta$) interpolates between the forward and reverse KL using the bounded coefficient $ 0 < \beta < 1$: